The University of Chicago Comprehensive Cancer Center

 Founded in 1973, The University of Chicago Medicine Comprehensive Cancer Center received its NCI designation that same year and its designation as a comprehensive cancer center in 2008.

-Located on the south side of Chicago, the Comprehensive Cancer Center has a strong reputation for providing care to underserved populations and emphasizing research on health disparities aimed at reducing or eliminating these disparities.
+Located on the south side of Chicago, the UCCCC is committed to providing care to underserved populations and emphasizing research on health equity aimed at identifying and reducing or eliminating disparities in cancer health equity.

 * This profile was provided by the University of Chicago Comprehensive Cancer Center.